|The Mental and Emotional

-A Mental and Emotional Tool Kit Troubleshooting with Troubled Students
+The Mental and Emotional Tool Kit Troubleshooting with Troubled Students

-against mental health, health and social problems for troubled and troublesome students
+against mental health, health and social problems For troubled and troublesome students

 Mental and Emotional Karate A Mental and Emotional Tune-up

-against bullying and other social problems for people of all ages
+against bullying and other social problems For people of all ages

-Mental and Emotional Fitness
+Mental and Emotional Fitness for Students

 to achieve more academically and athletically REFERENCES